 - Submit a completed Physics Exit Survey.
 This form includes information such as preferred email and forwarding address as well as your post-completion employment, etc. The information you provide will enable us to stay in touch with you and assist us in statistical research.

-- Return all departmental keys to Sabina Griffin.
+- Return all departmental keys to 4S front desk.

 - Change your address with all senders of mail (personal, banks, insurance providers, periodicals, etc), and then, arrange to have someone forward any mail that is still delivered here for you.